AjayaRamachandran/nimbial-docs/public/pages/page_symphony_3.md

 ![New Project Modal](/assets/folder-modal.png)

-> Note: currently, as of Symphony v1.0.2, on macOS computers you can't create a folder in the same popup that lets you choose what folder to link.
-We're looking into this.
+> Note: in Symphony v1.0.2, on macOS computers you can't create a folder in the same popup that lets you choose what folder to link.
+This has been patched in v1.1 and beyond.
+We recommend you upgrade for latest features.

 ### Naming your project
 Once you've selected the folder, Symphony will autofill the "Folder Alias" field with the folder name.
 This is what you'll see the folder referred to as within Symphony, and changing it does not affect the actual folder's name.